Revisiting Deep Neural Network Test Coverage from the Test Effectiveness Perspective: Related Work

+\textbf{Empirical Studies on Traditional Test Coverage}.
 In traditional software testing, there are some studies to investigate the correlation between traditional test coverage and test effectiveness.
 For example, Namin and Andrews~\cite{namin2009influence} conducted a study to explore the relationship among the test-suite size, structural coverage, and test effectiveness based on C/C++ programs, and found that coverage is sometimes correlated with test effectiveness when controlling for the test-suite size.
 Inozemtseva and Holmes~\cite{inozemtseva2014coverage} conducted a study to investigate the above relationship based on Java programs, and found that the correlation between test coverage and test effectiveness is low to moderate when controlling for the test-suite size.
 Zhang and Mesbah~\cite{zhang2015assertions} conducted a study to investigate the correlation between assertions and test effectiveness based on Java programs, and found that both assertion numbers and assertion coverage are strongly correlated with test effectiveness.
-Zhang et al.~\cite{zhang2019pseudo} explored the influence of pseudo test suites on these studies, and found that the correlation obtained from pseudo test suites is stronger than that obtained from original test suites.

-Different from these studies, our study is to investigate the correlation between test coverage and test effectiveness in \textit{DNN testing}.
-Traditional software testing and DNN testing have different test coverage and the corresponding studied subjects have totally different characteristics.
+Different from them, our study is to investigate the correlation between test coverage and test effectiveness in \textit{DNN testing}.
+Traditional software testing and DNN testing have different test coverage and their subjects have totally different characteristics.